- Oxycodone vs. hydrocodone comparison of differences and similarities

 - Both opioids can impair thinking and the physical abilities to drive or operate machinery.
 It can slow (depress) the breathing in the elderly, disabled, and people with serious lung disease.

-What are the differences between the dosage of these pain medications?
+What are the differences in the dosages of oxycodone vs. hyrocodone?

 Your doctor or other health care professional will tailor your initial dose based on your past history with prescription narcotic pain medication, risks for addiction, abuse, or misuse.